MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/common-problems.md

 Local NodePort access from the node itself may fail.
 This is a known feature gap being addressed with cumulative update KB4571748 (or later).
 NodePort access will work from other nodes or external clients.

-### My Windows node stops routing thourgh NodePorts after I scaled down my pods
+### My Windows node stops routing through NodePorts after I scaled down my pods

 Due to a design limitation, there needs to be at least one pod running on the Windows node for NodePort forwarding to work.